helmutkian/cl-node/README.md

 CL-Node allows you to run Node.js as a thread within your Common Lisp process.
 You can evaluate and invoke JavaScript code on the fly.

+CL-Node is built on JXCore: https://github.com/jxcore/jxcore .
+You will need to clone the JXCore repo and compile it as a shared library following the directions here: https://github.com/jxcore/jxcore/blob/master/doc/HOW_TO_COMPILE.md#compile-as-a-dynamic-library .

 This project is **pre-alpha** and is therefore highly unstable.
 More documentation is to come.

 ## Working Examples